Don Messer

 Donald Charles Frederick Messer (May 9, 1909 – March 26, 1973) was a Canadian musician, band leader, radio broadcaster, and defining icon of folk music during the 1960s.
 His CBC Television series Don Messer’s Jubilee (1959–69) featured Messer's down-east fiddle style and the "old-time" music of Don Messer and His Islanders, and was one of the most popular and enduring Canadian television programs of the 1960s.
 Messer was known as a shy fiddler, who preferred to have the other members of the band take the spotlight.

 Life

-Born in Tweedside, New Brunswick, Don Messer was the youngest of 11 children to John and Margaret Agnes (Moffitt) Messer.
+Born in Tweedside, New Brunswick, Messer was the youngest of 11 children to John and Margaret Agnes (Moffitt) Messer.
 He began playing the violin at age five, learning fiddle tunes with Irish and Scottish influences.
 By the age of seven he was playing fiddle for square dances.
 As a young boy, Messer would play concerts in the local area and later throughout southwestern New Brunswick.